shred/identify/README.md

 At the AmiNet, you will find [official binaries](http://aminet.net/package/util/libs/IdentifyUsr) and [development files](http://aminet.net/package/util/libs/IdentifyDev).

 **Please keep the "IdentifyDev" and "IdentifyUsr" package names reserved for official releases.** If you want to release a fork, use a different package name.
 But please consider contributing to the reference repository instead.
 This is better than having an unknown number of different versions circulating around.

+## Translation

+The identify tools are fully localizable.
+English is the built-in language.
+Available translations are (in alphabetical order):

+* Deutsch (by Richard Körber)
+* Italiano (by David Lo Buglio)

+If you want to provide other translations, please contact me for assistance.

 ## Sync with your own Board Database?